-West and Central Africa has experienced above average economic and agricultural growth in recent years.
-However, the absolute number of poor and hungry people has risen while most countries and especially in the Sahel remain vulnerable to shocks which exacerbate malnutrition and poverty.
+West and Central Africa have experienced above average economic and agricultural growth in recent years.
+However, the absolute number of poor and hungry people has risen while most countries, and especially in the Sahel, remain vulnerable to shocks which exacerbate malnutrition and poverty.

 The International Food Policy Research Institute (IFPRI) is working to ensure that the recent growth is sustained and inclusive of the poor and vulnerable.

 IFPRI has a long history of strong engagement in Africa and today it invests about 50 percent of its programmatic budget in work on Africa.
 To better meet research needs and achieve greater impact on the ground, IFPRI launched country project offices and regional offices for Eastern and Southern Africa (ESAO) and West and Central Africa (WCAO).

 The WCAO, headquartered in Dakar, Senegal, helps to strengthen IFPRI’s position as a major contributor to food policy research, capacity strengthening and policy dialogue within West and Central Africa.
 The Office supports countries with the implementation of the Comprehensive Africa Agriculture Development Programme (CAADP) and actively works with the African Union Commission, regional bodies such as the Economic Community of West African States (ECOWAS) and the Economic Community of Central African States (ECCAS), and individual countries to provide evidence-based agricultural policy solutions.

 The WCAO is engaged in various research initiatives including the following:

 Technical Support to the Economic Community for West African States (ECOWAS)